jfowlSpark/RICE-Framework/README.md

 This work is released under the [MIT License](./LICENSE).
 You may use, adapt, and distribute it freely with proper attribution to **Jeffrey Fowler**.

+## How to Attribute

+If you use or reference the RICE Framework in your work, a simple attribution is appreciated.
+For example:

+> RICE Framework (Role, Instruction, Context, Examples) by Jeffrey Fowler, released under the MIT License.